 What Kinds of Cases do SALSA Volunteers Typically Handle?

-Subject matter areas may include Chapter 7 (personal) bankruptcy, veterans’ benefits, expunction and non-disclosure, uncontested guardianship of the person, uncontested probate for independent administration, real estate title, contracts and warranties, etc.
+Subject matter areas may include Chapter 7 (personal) bankruptcy, veterans’ benefits, expunction and non-disclosure, uncontested guardianship of the person, uncontested probate for independent administration, real estate title, contracts and warranties and various family law topics.

 How Do I Get Matched with a Case?